-The management of the Company anticipates that the application of the above new standards and amendments in the future will not have a significant impact on the amounts reported.
+Management anticipates that the application of these new standards and amendments in the future will not have significant impact on the amounts reported.

 3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The significant accounting policies adopted in the preparation of these financial statements are set out below.
 These policies have consistently applied to all periods presented unless otherwise stated.